Who: Daisy Coffins

 The expansion into coffins was a natural step, says Andrew Baxendale.
 "We were already importing from the Far East and had the labour, the materials and the skills.
 We saw a niche for environmentally-friendly coffins as we could see the funeral business was moving that way and the demand for natural coffins was increasing."

 But raising awareness of the new type of coffins has not been easy, as Baxendale explains.
-"Funeral directors have a captive audience - 95 per cent of people go to a funeral director - so they don't have to go out and sell their services.
+"Funeral directors have a captive audience - 95% of people go to a funeral director - so they don't have to go out and sell their services.
 The funeral industry is essentially quite conservative."

 As a result, it can be difficult to persuade funeral directors to offer alternative styles of coffin made from sustainable materials rather than the more traditional chipboard or mahogany veneer.
 The end-user, meanwhile, is making their decision at a difficult time and often takes the easiest route.